zcvele/OfficeDocs-SkypeForBusiness/Teams/recording-transcription-overview.md

 description: Understand recording and transcription policies available for meetings and calls in Microsoft Teams.
 ---

-# Overview: Recording and transcription for Teams meetings and calls
+# Overview- Recording and transcription for Teams meetings, events, and calls

 **APPLIES TO:** ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Meetings ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Webinars ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Town halls ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Group and 1:1 calls